-Work permits for the first category employees (CEOs and their deputies) are issued for the term of 1, 2 or 3 years, for other categories of employees - for a 12-month term, with or without the right of extension, depending on the foreign employee's category.
+Work permits for the first category employees (CEOs and their deputies) are issued for the term of 1, 2 or 3 years and may be extended for another 1-, 2- or 3-year period, while for other categories of employees - for a 12-month term, with or without the right of extension, depending on the foreign employee's category.
+A permit term is allowed to be extended not earlier than 60 calendar days and not later than 30 calendar days prior to the permit expiration.
 Permits to foreign employees engaged under an intra-corporate transfer are issued for a maximum term (total period with all possible extensions) not to exceed four years.
 Beside the need to obtain foreign labor engagement permits, the intra-corporate transfer obligates the employer to also notify the employment authorities within ten days of the moment the foreign employee crosses the Kazakhstan state border.

 Independent job placement certificates are issued to foreign employees in two stages: initially for a term of 3 months and after executing an employment contract with a local employer - for a term not to exceed 3 years.
+An employer must submit information to the authorized population migration agency on hire of foreigners and stateless persons engaged on the basis of the independent job placement certificates and/or termination of labor relations with them.